 So, what is this laptop capable of?
 You’ll be able to perform standard uses like browsing, streaming, moderate photo and video editing, and light gaming.
 What this laptop really can’t hang with is anything in the realm of 3D gaming and don’t expect to be able to run multiple power-sucking programs at the same time.

 The ASUS Vivobook F510UA is the best you’ll get for its affordability.
-If you’re looking for a standard laptop in the front of its class, this is one to consider.
+If you’re looking for a standard laptop in front of its class, this is one to consider.
 It will function excellently for general use but might struggle with increased expectations.

 For those that don’t mind making some compromises on durability and don’t need hardcore performance, you’re in the right place.
-The main thing to keep in mind for the standard user is the battery life.
+The main thing to keep in mind for the standard user is battery life.
 With an average of 5 hours of use unplugged, be sure that this will work for your needs before you purchase.
 If this is manageable then consider yourself a score on this budget deal.